lcn2/pwned-pw-download/README.md

 The `pwned-pw-download` tool will download the pwned password tree on your computer.
-Once you complete the download. **NO NETWORK ACCESS IS REQUIRED** to check if a password has been Pwned.
+Once you complete the download. **NO NETWORK ACCESS IS REQUIRED** to check if a password has been pwned.

-There is **NO** network API required.
+* There is **NO** network API required.
-There is **NO** messy .NET stuff.
+* There is **NO** messy .NET stuff.
-There is **NO** delay while the network request is being serviced.
+* There is **NO** delay while the network request is being serviced.
-There is **NO** network service outage to worry about.
+* There is **NO** network service outage to worry about.
-There is **NO** risk that you Pwned lookup will be visible to the Internet.
+* There is **NO** risk that you pwned lookup will be visible to the Internet.

-Checking if a password (or its SHA-1 hash) is in the local pwned password tree is quick.
+* Checking if a password (or its SHA-1 hash) is in the local pwned password tree is quick.
-Checking if a password (or its SHA-1 hash) has been Pwned is private to your machine.
+* Checking if a password (or its SHA-1 hash) has been pwned is private to your machine.

+BTW: We have nothing against some of the other pwned tools you might find.
+We just prefer to use a local tool that can be inspected and/or adapted as needed.

 ## To fetch this repo onto your machine